Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Introduction

+In our first result we prove the existence of a unique invariant measure $Q$ for $\Z^2$ and $\Z^3$, which disproves the conjecture made in \cite{berger2016local}. \begin{theorem} Let $d \geq 2$, and assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
+Then there exists a unique invariant probability measure $Q$ on $\Omega$ which is invariant with respect to $\mathcal R$ and is equivalent to $P$.
+Furthermore, we have for $P$-almost every $\omega \in \Omega$

-Our last result draws a connection between the slowdown effect and the environment viewed from the particle.
-Intuitively, for an invariant measure $Q$ which is equivalent to $P$ to exist, the random walk should be well mixing in the environment.
-However, if the random walk spends atypical amount of time in a trap, this will not be the case.
-For example, Sabot showed in \cite{sabot2013random} that for random walks on Dirichlet environments, the invariant measure exists if and only if the expected occupation time of a ball is finite.
-This is related to the following open question (see \cite{drewitz2014selected} for a discussion): assuming the random walk is transient in a certain direction, is the existence of $Q$ equivalent to the random walk being ballistic?
-All of this suggests that in our setting, the tail behavior of $dQ/dP$ is dominated by traps in the environment, just like regeneration times.
-The following theorem justifies this intuition. \begin{theorem} Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
+\end{theorem} \begin{remark} This theorem was proved in \cite{berger2016local} for $d \geq 4$.
+For the one-dimensional case, Alili proved in \cite{alili1999asymptotic} the existence of $Q$ whenever the random walk is ballistic. \end{remark} Our next result draws a connection between the slowdown effect and the environment viewed from the particle.
+Heuristically, for an invariant measure $Q$ which is equivalent to $P$ to exist, the random walk should be well mixing in the environment.
+However, this will not be the case if the random walk spends a large amount of time in a small region.
+The following theorem validates this intuition by showing that the tail behavior of $dQ/dP$ is dominated by traps in the environment. \begin{theorem} Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$, and let $Q$ be the invariant measure from Theorem \ref{thm: invariant}.
 For $d \geq 3$, for every $\alpha < d$ there exist constants $C,c>0$ such that

 For $d \geq 2$ and assuming $P$ is nestling, there exist constants $C,c>0$ such that